 Receiving Your Florida ADI Enrollment Letter with Ticket School

 Ticket School understands how important it is for drivers with suspended or revoked licenses to get their Florida Hardship Licenses as quickly as possible.
 That is why there is a fast, convenient solution for getting your enrollment letter after registering for the Florida ADI course.
-After registration you will have the option of paying an extra fee to immediately receive an electronic copy of your enrollment letter that you can then download and print for immediate use with your hardship application.
-If you do not wish to receive the electronic enrollment letter immediately you will also have the option of waiting for a paper copy to arrive in the mail at no additional cost.
+After registration you will be able to download an electronic copy of your enrollment letter that you can then print for immediate use with your hardship application.
+This service is offered at no additional cost.